mui/toolpad/docs/data/toolpad/connecting-to-datasources/queries.md

 # Queries

-<p class="description">Toolpad allows you to connect to external datasources and render dynamic data.</p>
+<p class="description">Toolpad allows you to bring remote data as state to the page and allows your UI to bind itself to this state.</p>

-The easiest way to do so is to create a new query which can be used to fetch data:
+Be it a database table or an external API, most data we want to display ijn Toolpad pages originates serverside.
+Toolpad offers mechanisms to bring this serverside data to the page.
+The most common way are **queries**.
+To configure a query we need to follow these steps:

-1. Locate **ADD QUERY** button in the **Inspector** on the right:
+1. Click **Add query** button in the **Inspector** on the right:

    <img src="/static/toolpad/docs/queries/query-1.png" alt="Query" width="287px" />

-2. There are currently 4 different datasources\* that can be used to fetch data:
+1. At the moment there are two remote data sources we support:

    <img src="/static/toolpad/docs/queries/query-2.png" alt="Datasources" width="591px" />

-   - [Function](/toolpad/connecting-to-datasources/function/) - advanced fetching methods which gives a lot of freedom by allowing to write custom fetching code.
+   - [serverside javascript](/toolpad/connecting-to-datasources/function/) - Write serverside javascript functions and their result will be automatically made available on the page.
+These have full access to the Node.js environment they run under.
-   - [Fetch](/toolpad/connecting-to-datasources/fetch/) - basic, but very powerful.
+   - [serverside HTTP request](/toolpad/connecting-to-datasources/fetch/) - Basic, but very powerful.
 Just pass URL of an API endpoint and you are ready to query your data.
-   - [Google Sheets](/toolpad/connecting-to-datasources/google-sheets/) - allows accessing data from your Google sheet document.
-   - [PostgreSQL](/toolpad/connecting-to-datasources/postgre-sql/) - ability to hook directly into your own DB without the need to use API.

-   \* - by default you will see only **Function** and **Fetch** datasources, for **Google Sheets** and **PostgreSQL** you will first need to create a [CONNECTION instance](/toolpad/connecting-to-datasources/connections/).

-3. After choosing the **QUERY** datasource and clicking **CREATE QUERY** you will be presented with a query configuration dialog (configuration settings for each individual type are documented on their respective pages).
+   CLick any of these to start configuration.

-   There are a few configuration options that are applicable to every query type:
+1. There are a few configuration options that are applicable to every query type:

    <img src="/static/toolpad/docs/queries/query-3.png" alt="Query configuration" width="855px" />